Ada-Developers-Academy/core-pses/01/highest-rated.md

 <br>

-As an example, let’s say we used the questions and explanations from the “Explanation” section of the previous question to create our prompt.
+As an example, let’s say we used the questions and explanations from the "Explanation" section of the previous question to create our prompt.
 Depending on exactly what ChatGPT shares, a reflection and summary might look like:

 <br>